 - Winter Clerk, Seattle Mayor’s Office (2017)

-- Chair of HLS Democrats and Editor at Harvard Environmental Law Review
+- Editor, Harvard Environmental Law Review

-B.S., Political Science, Tufts University, summa cum laude
+B.S., Tufts University, summa cum laude

 - Elected to Phi Beta Kappa